m-labs/artiq/doc/manual/getting_started_core.rst

             result = subkernel_await(subkernel_add)
             assert result == 4

 Sometimes the subkernel execution may take more time - and the await has a default timeout of 10000 milliseconds (10 seconds).
-It can be adjusted, as ``subkernel_await()`` accepts an extra argument.
+It can be adjusted, as ``subkernel_await()`` can accept an extra argument.

-Subkernels are compiled after the main kernel, and they are immediately uploaded to satellites.
-When called, master instructs satellites to load the subkernel data into their kernel cores and to run it.
-If the subkernel is complex, and its binary relatively big, the delay between the call and actually running the subkernel may be substantial; if that delay has to be minimized, ``subkernel_preload(function)`` can be used before the call.
+Subkernels are compiled after the main kernel, and then immediately uploaded to satellites.
+When called, master instructs the appropriate satellite to load the subkernel into their kernel core and to run it.
+If the subkernel is complex, and its binary relatively big, the delay between the call and actually running the subkernel may be substantial; if that delay has to be minimized, ``subkernel_preload(function)`` should be used before the call.

 While ``self`` is accepted as an argument for subkernels, it is embedded into the compiled data.
-Any changes made by the main kernel or other subkernels, will not be available for the subkernel.
+Any changes made by the main kernel or other subkernels, will not be available.

 Subkernels can call other kernels and subkernels, if they're within the same destination.
 For a more complex example: ::